 As mentioned before, protein is important in gut fill and the release of sugar in our bodies.
 Fat is also important in mouth and the sensation of fullness in our bodies.

 In this challenge we have included a range of nuts and seeds including tahini (See the banana and tahini on toast below) which is based on sesame seeds; honey walnuts as a snack; almonds in desserts and crushed nuts in varying breakfast dishes.

 Take part in the 28 Day Weight Loss Challenge

-For over 3,500 family friendly recipes with daily meal and exercise plans, join our 28 Day Weight Loss Challenge made especially for BUSY MUMS – plus you do the challenge with tens of thousands of other mums and chat daily – even hourly with them for constant support in our private group.
+For thousands of family-friendly recipes with daily meal and exercise plans, join our 28 Day Weight Loss Challenge made especially for BUSY MUMS – plus you do the challenge with tens of thousands of other mums and chat daily – even hourly with them for constant support in our private group.